dankelley/dankelley.github.io/_posts/2014-11-10-solar-navigation.md

 {% endhighlight %}
 Here, ``useRefraction`` is set to account for the bending of the sunlight near the horizon, which perturbs the observed sunrise and sunset times.
-Note that tie sunrise and sunset times (``rise`` and ``set``) must be defined in order for ``misfit`` to work.
-Use ``help(sunAngle)`` for more about how this function works, including details on the return value, a list of which only altitude is used here.
+Note that the sunrise and sunset times (``rise`` and ``set``) must be defined in order for ``misfit`` to work.
+Use ``help(sunAngle)`` for more about how this function works.

-The goal is to use ``optim`` to find the optimal values of longitude and latitude.
-This function needs an initial value, or guess, and for that we pick 50W and 50N, as a very rough estimate.
+The goal is to use ``optim`` to find values of longitude and latitude that yield an optimal match to specified sunrise and sunset times.
+This function needs an initial value, or guess, and for that we pick 50W and 50N.

 {% highlight r linenos=table %}
 start <- c(-50, 50) # set this vaguely near the expected location